 Although self management methods are fundamentally different from command-and-control structures, they still have a hierarchy that provides an overall purpose and direction for the organization.
 A lack of hierarchy leaves an organization without a clear sense of who is accountable for what.
 While some are moving to a structure more similar to a network, they still have a clear patterns of coordination and accountability between nodes.

-Self management, self-organization, and distributed policy decisions balance and complement the hierarchy of daily operations.
+Self management, Self-organization, sometimes called spontaneous order, is a ...
+More, and distributed policy decisions balance and complement the hierarchy of daily operations.
 “Power and authority can flow in virtually any direction, but with an eye to maximizing efficiency … Instead of conferring authority, the hierarchy establishes an unambiguous sequence of levels of accountability.”

 Misconception 2: The goal justifies any means.